Instructors

 Eric Myers

 Maestro Myers began fencing in 1984, and researching Historical European Martial Arts in 1997.
 Since 2005 his historical research has focused on the martial arts of Spain and Portugal, and in 2010 he co-authored (with Steve Hick) a monograph and translation of the 17th century “Memorial of the Practice of the Montante” by Diogo Gomes de Figueyredo.
-Since then he has continued his research and translation activities, and has co-authored or collaborated several books on Iberian fencing.
+Since then, he has continued his research and translation activities, and has co-authored or collaborated several books on Iberian fencing.
 He has taught from these and other works at several large, international WMA events.

 John O’Meara

 John O’Meara studied modern foil and epee at McGill University, and as an actor trained in stage combat and choreography with the New York Fight Ensemble.
 His love of history, swords and the mystique of the duel all came together when he joined the Chicago Swordplay Guild, where he has headed and developed the Renaissance fencing curriculum since 2001.
 He is the Guild’s first Provost-at-Arms, a rank he earned through his long years of teaching and curriculum development, examinations as well as a public display at arms in February of 2016.
+He teaches regularly at WMAW and taught at VISS 2019.

 James Reilly